-a) Healthwatch Cambridgeshire and Peterborough aims to make volunteering a positive experience for volunteers and the organisation but recognises that sometimes problems can occur on either side of the volunteering relationship.
+Healthwatch Cambridgeshire and Peterborough aims to make volunteering a positive experience for volunteers and the organisation but recognises that sometimes problems can occur on either side of the volunteering relationship.

-- b) Healthwatch therefore has a clear and fair problem-solving process for dealing with concerns around the volunteering relationship. - c) We will also make reasonable adjustments within the organisations resources to ensure that volunteers can engage fully in the problemsolving process.
-Volunteers may therefore bring a support person or advocate to any meeting that forms part of the problem-solving process. - d) For other concerns or complaints please refer to the Complaints Policy.
+Healthwatch therefore has a clear and fair problem-solving process for dealing with concerns around the volunteering relationship.

+We will also make reasonable adjustments within the organisations resources to ensure that volunteers can engage fully in the problemsolving process.
+Volunteers may therefore bring a support person or advocate to any meeting that forms part of the problem-solving process.

+For other concerns or complaints please refer to the Complaints Policy.

-13. Dealing with Volunteers' concerns
+Dealing with Volunteers' concerns

+Informal:

-- a) Informal: Volunteers are encouraged to work with Healthwatch to resolve any concerns through ongoing support with their Manager or the Volunteer Manager as detailed in section 8e above. - b) We will encourage volunteers to resolve any issues through this informal process in the first instance. - c) If the volunteer's concern is not resolved to their satisfaction through this informal process, or their concern is with the person who provides their one-to-one support, they can notify the Chief Executive Officer (CEO) via email, letter or a telephone conversation.
+Volunteers are encouraged to work with Healthwatch to resolve any concerns through ongoing support with the Volunteer Manager as detailed section 8 above.

+We will encourage volunteers to resolve any issues through this informal process in the first instance.

+If the volunteer's concern is not resolved to their satisfaction through this informal process, or their concern is with the person who provides their one-to-one support, they can notify the Chief Executive Officer (CEO) via email, letter or a telephone conversation.